-In 2012 the nation faced a diverse set of threats and hazards that challenged collective security and resilience and confirmed the need to enhance preparedness.
-Key events including disruptions of potential terrorist attacks; responses to wildfires, hurricanes and mass shootings; and ongoing management of several long-term recovery efforts required activating capabilities across the five mission areas outlined in the Goal—Prevention, Protection, Mitigation, Response and Recovery.
-Of particular note was Hurricane Sandy which highlighted strengths in the nation’s ability to respond to and recover from disasters and illustrated challenges with the federal government’s ability to meet survivor needs when surging resources into the field during disaster response.
+In 2014 the Nation faced a range of incidents that challenged our collective security and resilience and confirmed the need to enhance preparedness across the whole community.
+Incidents like the Boston Marathon bombings, wildfires, drought, mass shootings, and ongoing management of several long-term recovery efforts, required activating capabilities across the five mission areas outlined in the Goal—Prevention, Protection, Mitigation, Response and Recovery.

 The Nation Continues to Make Progress

 The 2014 NPR identifies five core capabilities that require ongoing sustainment to meet expected future needs: Interdiction and Disruption, On-scene Security and Protection, Operational Communications, Public and Private Services and Resources, and Public Health and Medical Services.

 Opportunities for Improvement